The Shocking Truth:

 You want your loving pet to be fed, cared for, and to receive medical attention.
 You may also want to designate funds for pet insurance, or even to enforce the trust.
 In your trust, you can also leave real property for housing your beloved companion.

-trusts are available to provide
+What types of trusts are available to provide care for my pet?

 A ‘pet trusts’ is really a generic term and is applied to a trust that provides for your pet.
 A pet cannot be a beneficiary of a traditional legal trust because one of the legal requirements for a trust is that there must be a beneficiary, and that beneficiary must be able to enforce the terms of the trust.
 Obviously, a pet cannot enforce a trust.
 So, the choice and structure of a trust must take this into account and be properly worded to accomplish your goals.